oddbird/oddsite/content/2017/06/27/susy3.rst

 consists of 2 functions,
 ``span`` and ``gutter``,
 which you can use anywhere.
-Why build an entire system of mixins or classes, when you can simply use these two functions wherever you need to align with the grid?
+Why build an entire system of mixins or classes when you can simply use these two functions wherever you need to align with the grid?
 This is more readable